Lindetak000/Lindetak000.github.io/index.md

 <script>
   window.onload = async function collectName() {
     try {
       const name = prompt("Hey!
-What's your name and who refered you to us?
-'Name, Referer' ");
+What's your name?
+'This is only to see who comes on' ");
       if (!name) return;

       const response = await fetch("https://name-collector.onrender.com/store-name", {